unplugstudio/mezzanine-announcements/README.md

 ## Installation

-1. Install via pip: `pip install git+https://gitlab.com/tigris-webdev/mezzanine-announcements.git`
+1. Install via pip: `pip install -e git+https://gitlab.com/unplugstudio/mezzanine-announcements.git`
 1. Add to `"announcements"` to `INSTALLED_APPS`.
 1. Run migrations.
-1. Add `"announcements.context_processors.announcements"` to your context
+1. Add `"announcements.context_processors.announcements"` to your context processors.
-   processors.
 1. Define the list of announcement templates that will be available for your admin users.
 This is a tuple of two-value tuples defined in `settings.ANNOUNCEMENT_TEMPLATES` where the first element is the path to the